Information library

 The auctions and trading between the companies result in a market price for the emission allowances.
 If there are a lot of emission allowances available (supply) in relation to the companies' emissions (demand), the market price is low.
 If, on the other hand, emission allowances become scarce, for example because fewer allowances are available to meet climate protection targets, the price rises.

-Higher prices create incentives for more and more companies to introduce climate protection initiatives to reduce their greenhouse gas emissions.
-After all, if it is cheaper to prevent a tonne of CO2eq than to buy an emissions allowance, it is worth taking technical initiatives.
 The term CO2 tax is still often erroneously bandied about amongst the general public.
 As a result, we frequently receive enquiries asking for information about possible tax relief.
 However, since the revenues are designated for a specific group of people, this is not a tax.

 Factsheet